Andal Junction railway station

 Andal Junction is a railway station on the Bardhaman–Asansol line.
 The Andal–Sainthia and Andal–Sitarampur branch lines both include colliery siding and start from Andal.
 It serves Andal area of Durgapur and the surrounding mining-industrial areas.

 Electrification

-The Barddhaman–Asansol sectoion was electrified in 1960–61.
+The Barddhaman–Asansol section was electrified in 1960–61.

 Facilities

 Locomotive shed

 Andal has a diesel locomotive shed.
 It houses WDS-6, WDM-2, WDM 3A, WDG-3A, WDG-4 and WDG-4D locomotives.
 The first WDM-2 manufactured by Banaras Locomotive Works is in Andal locomotive shed.